dwave-examples/cryptarithmetic/README.md

 This demo only runs with addition puzzles.

 # Usage
-To run this example, execute:
+To run this demo, execute:
 ```
 python cryptarithm.py path/to/your/file.txt
 ```